aslakhol/shera/README.md

 When db is set up it's just `npm run dev`

+To run the emails locally, run `npx dev:email`

 That should be it, send me an email if you can't get it running.
 Most likely something has changed, and I've forgot to update the README.